 A Master Executive Council or Local Executive Council or Officer or any representative thereof involved may appeal the decision of the International President and Executive Board to the next ensuing meeting of the Board of Directors.
 Upon written request, the International President shall authorize flight pay loss and expenses for the flight attendant or flight attendants as to whom the corrective action was taken for attendance at said Board of Directors meeting.
 Notice of any such appeal shall be filed in writing with the International Secretary-Treasurer of the Union within one hundred and twenty (120) days after transmittal of the International President's and Executive Board's decision, and an appellant shall have the right to appear before the Board of Directors as provided herein.
-During the pendency of any appeal from the decision of the International President and Executive Board of Directors shall affirm, reverse or modify the decision of the International President and the Executive Board.
+During the pendency of any appeal from the decision of the International President and Executive Board, said decision shall remain in full force.
+The Board of Directors shall affirm, reverse or modify the decision of the International President and the Executive Board.